-Within 3 months, comprising weekly teaching plus self-directed study time.
+COURSE LENGTH: Within 5 months, comprising 5 teaching days plus self-directed study.

 This module is aimed at people with experience as participants in or facilitators of children and young people’s participation; staff for whom individual or group participation in decision making is an element of their job role; and, graduates with a clear interest in children and young people’s participation.

 All candidates need to ensure that they have a relevant undergraduate degree at 2:2 or above, or evidence of their ability to study at postgraduate level.

 This module aims to develop in students a critical appreciative awareness of children and young people’s lives and their participation.
 It engages students in exploring the role of international and national policies, agencies and practices in shaping childhood and child participation .
 By comparing and contrasting the experiences of children internationally it question the extent to which understandings of child participation are universal and it provides the opportunity to learn from international examples of excellence.
 The module encourages students to consider the implications of global perspectives on children’s participation for developing their own practice.

 On successful completion of this module a student will be able to:

 The School of Social Work Care and Community has worked closely with some of the key local statutory and independent employers in the development of this module.
 The learning from this module can be used to requirements for continuing professional development and continuing education.

 Under the School of Social Work, Care and Community’s Centre for CPD portfolio, this module can be completed as standalone or towards one of the following courses: